cmswalker/fullpage-react/README.md

 ###### Events API

 There are two functions located on the `Fullpage` class.
-These are used for manually changing the vertical and horizontal slides via UI.
+These are used for manually changing the vertical and horizontal slides via UI events.

+There are also two optional props for `<Fullpage/>` that will send data `onSlideChangeStart` and `onSlideChangeEnd`

 An example can be found here [here](https://github.com/cmswalker/fullpage-react/blob/master/examples/fullpageReactExample.js)